The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 Tween | Smoothly animates a node’s properties over time.
 Tweens are useful for animations requiring a numerical property to be interpolated over a range of values.
 Timer | A countdown timer.
 Counts down a specified interval and emits a signal on reaching 0.
 Can be set to repeat or “one shot” mode.
 Sprite | A node that displays a 2D texture.
 The texture displayed can be a region from a larger atlas texture, or a frame from a sprite sheet animation.
+AnimatedSprite | Animations are created using a SpriteFrames resource, which can be configured in the editor via the SpriteFrames panel.
 Area2D | 2D area that detects CollisionObject2D nodes overlapping, entering, or exiting.
 Can also alter or override local physics parameters (gravity, damping).
 Physicsbody2D | PhysicsBody2D is an abstract base class for implementing a physics body.
 All *Body2D types inherit from it.
 Need CollisionSHape2D to interact with other objects.
 Need Sprite/AnimatedSprite to set a texture.
 StaticBody2D | Is a body that is not intended to move.
 It is ideal for implementing objects in the environment, such as walls or platforms.
 Additionally, a constant linear or angular velocity can be set for the static body, which will affect colliding bodies as if it were moving (for example, a conveyor belt).
 No designed to move.
 Great for walls, floors, platforms, etc. Can have simple velocity applied to it.
 RigidBody2D | This node implements simulated 2D physics.
 You do not control a RigidBody2D directly.
 Instead you apply forces to it (gravity, impulses, etc.) and the physics simulation calculates the resulting movement based on its mass, friction, and other physical properties.
 Controlled by 2D physics engine.
 Built in behaviours for things like gravity and friction.
 No controlled directly (forces are applied to it).
 Great for object that are moved by shomething else, not great for player control.
 KinematicBody2D | Meant to be player controlled.
 No affected by 2D physics engine.
 Can be moved directly with a control (don't have to move it with external forces)
+Camera2D | Camera node for 2D scenes.
+It forces the screen (current layer) to scroll following this node.
+This makes it easier (and faster) to program scrollable scenes than manually changing the position of CanvasItem based nodes.
+This node is intended to be a simple helper to get things going quickly and it may happen often that more functionality is desired to change how the camera works.
+To make your own custom camera node, simply inherit from Node2D and change the transform of the canvas by calling get_viewport().set_canvas_transform(m) in Viewport.
+Can select Current true for set the camera like main view.
+It is possible modify the camera Zoom and Camera Angle.

 ### Classes